Updated August 17, 2025

 2. There are three main networks in Australia: Optus, Telstra, and Vodafone.
 There are several resellers, such as Amaysim, Boost Mobile, and Vaya.
 Amaysim and Vaya use the Optus network.
 BoostMobile is powered by Telstra.
 A quick visit to each site provides the latest information on plans and prices.

 4. Check which sellers have a presence at your arrival airport, their locations, and hours of service.
 Your arrival airport website will likely have this information.
 Travellers who order a SIM card online or buy one at a location other than an airport will have a different approach.
-Optus and Vodafone have kiosks in the International Terminal of Brisbane Airport.
+Optus and Vodafone have kiosks in most airports with international connections, including the International Terminal of Brisbane Airport.

 It pays to do the research

 Research online, and then again at the airport.
 With more than one seller, it’s possible you’ll find discounted rates.
-This was the case in Brisbane in February 2019, when both Vodafone and Optus reduced their popular $40 travel plans to $20.
+This was the case in Sydney in March 2025, when Vodafone charged $25 for a 28-day plan (instead of $35).

 Or, you may find a deal for an online purchase.
-For example, at the time of updating this post in July 2024, Vodafone has an online half-price offer on its Prepaid Plus Starter Packs.
-The $35 Prepaid Plus Starter Pack comes with 45 GB of data, unlimited national calls and texts, and 500 international calling minutes to 36 countries for only $15 for 28 days.
+For example, in July 2024, Vodafone had an online half-price offer on its Prepaid Plus Starter Packs.
+The $35 Prepaid Plus Starter Pack came with 45 GB of data, unlimited national calls and texts, and 500 international calling minutes to 36 countries for only $15 for 28 days.

 My experience with Optus and Vodafone